Jailed former Pakistani PM Imran Khan threatens civil disobedience movement - ExBulletin

 Jailed former Pakistani PM Imran Khan threatens civil disobedience movement

-Jailed former Pakistani Prime Minister Imran Khan has called on his supporters to hold a rally next week and threatened to launch a civil disobedience movement days after his party led a deadly protest march in Islamabad.
+ISLAMABAD – Imprisoned former Pakistan Prime Minister Imran Khan called on his supporters to hold a rally next week and threatened to launch a civil disobedience movement days after his party led a deadly protest march in Islamabad.

 In an article on (PTI).